-In the next two lines she adds three more emotions and ways of getting into her idea of what the best thing or things in the world are.
+In the next two lines, she adds three more emotions and ways of getting into her idea of what the best thing or things in the world are.
 The first is “Truth” that is good for everyone.
-The one speaking the truth does not have to fear that it will hurt a friend or cause pain to any who hear it.
-In this moment the truth is the right thing to say or reveal, there are no negative consequences.
+The one speaking the truth does not have to fear that it will hurt a friend or cause pain to any who hears it.
+At this moment the truth is the right thing to say or reveal, there are no negative consequences.
 This is a theme carried over from line three.
 Just as the south wind does not portend rain, the truth does not lead to anger and resentment.

 Next, she goes on to “Pleasure.”
 Since the speaker doesn’t state what kind of pleasure this is, a reader should consider it to be all pleasures.
 It does not end quickly.
 It lingers, allowing one to soak it in for an extended period of time.